nirkap10/crypto-project/user-service/ARCHITECTURE_EXPLANATION.md

 **Why Necessary**:
 - **Separation of Concerns**: Database logic separated from business logic
+  - **Database Logic** (Repository): Handles SQL queries, parameter binding, and row mapping.
+Focuses on "HOW to get/store data"
+  - **Business Logic** (Service): Handles rules, validations, and workflows.
+Focuses on "WHAT the application should do"
+  - Example: Repository executes `SELECT * FROM users WHERE username = :username`, while Service decides "if username exists, throw error"
 - **SQL Injection Prevention**: Named parameters prevent SQL injection
 - **Reusability**: Repository methods can be reused across services
 - **Testability**: Can be mocked for unit testing